+Special Education

-Special Education Temporarily suspended summer 2011 through spring 2012.
-For more information call Lynarra Featherly at 360.867.6559.
-Minimum expectations for this endorsement are 24 credits from a specific set of five courses.
-These can be completed at Evergreen or elsewhere for entrance into MiT.
-At Evergreen, these courses are offered in a sequence beginning one summer and concluding the next.
-For information, contact the MiT advisor.
+Minimum expectations for fall 2012 MiT candidates are: having completed 24 credits from a specific set of five special education endorsement courses offered at Evergreen prior to fall 2011, or similar courses at other institutions that covered foundations of special education, assessment, planning and managing the teaching environment and student behavior, curriculum planning and adaptation and professional issues.
+For further information, contact the MiT advisor.
 For MiT admissions purposes, another endorsement is required with this endorsement, preferably from a content endorsement such as elementary education, science, math, English or social studies.